Tiele people: Fufuluo

-After 507, the Hephthalites uninterruptedly sent eighteen embassies with gifts (朝献/朝贡) to the Chinese courts (twelve to Northern Wei, three to Liang Dynasty, two to Western Wei and one to Northern Zhou), as opposed to only one in 456.
-Like Peroz I and his son Kavadh I earlier in the west, the Hephthalites helped Mietu.
-He returned to his realm and Biliyan (跋利延), the successor of A-Fuzhiluo, was overthrown by his tribesmen, while shortly paying tribute to the Touba.
-In 508, Yujiulü Futu attacked the Fufuluo and gained a victory, but was killed by Mietu on his course back.
-Later in 516, l, son of Futu, defeated Mietu, and in reprisal had him towed to death by a horse.
-The Fufuluo went for several years into exile under the refuge of the Hephthalites.
-In 520, Chounu was repulsed by his younger brother Yifu (伊匐) who restored the realm.
-After his defeat, Chounu returned to the east, where he was killed in a coup in which the ruling clan of Yujiulu (郁久闾) was split into two factions.
-In 521, the Fufuluo penetrated into the Rouran territory, but were finally repulsed by 524.
+After 507, the Hephthalites simultaneously sent eighteen embassies with gifts to the Chinese courts (twelve to Northern Wei, three to the Liang dynasty, two to Western Wei and one to Northern Zhou), as opposed to only one in 456.
+The Hephthalites helped Mietu.
+He returned to his realm and Biliyan, the successor of A-Fuzhiluo, was overthrown by his tribesmen, while shortly paying tribute to the Touba.
+In 508, Yujiulü Futu attacked the Fufuluo and was victorious, but was killed by Mietu on his way back.
+Later in 516, Yujiulü Chounu, son of Futu, defeated Mietu, and in reprisal had him towed to death by a horse.
+The Fufuluo went into exile several years under the refuge of the Hephthalites.
+In 520, Chounu was repulsed by his younger brother Yifu who restored the realm.
+After his defeat, Chounu returned to the east, where he was killed in a coup in which the ruling clan of Yujiulu was split into two factions.
+In 521, the Fufuluo penetrated into Rouran territory, but were repulsed by 524.
 Thereafter, the Fufuluo suffered a series of defeats from Anagui before being annihilated in 541.
-During the final decade, they helped the Eastern Wei to fight the Western Wei in a civil war.
+During the final decade, they helped the Eastern Wei fight the Western Wei in a civil war.
 After defeat, the nobility surrendered to them.